louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 There is a potential for buprenorphine to precipitate withdrawal in patients who are already on opioids.

-Prior Total Daily Dose of Opioid Less than 30 mg of Oral Morphine Equivalents per Day : Initiate treatment with BUTRANS 5 mcg/hour at the next dosing interval (see Table 1 below, middle column).
+Prior Total Daily Dose of Opioid Less than 30 mg of Oral Morphine Equivalents per Day: Initiate treatment with BUTRANS 5 mcg/hour at the next dosing interval (see Table 1 below, middle column).

 Prior Total Daily Dose of Opioid Between 30 mg to 80 mg of Oral Morphine Equivalents per Day:

 Taper the patient's current around-the-clock opioids for up to 7 days to no more than 30 mg of morphine or equivalent per day before beginning treatment with BUTRANS.
 Then initiate treatment with BUTRANS 10 mcg/hour at the next dosing interval (see Table 1 below, right column).
 Patients may use short-acting analgesics as needed until analgesic efficacy with BUTRANS is attained.

-Prior Total Daily Dose of Opioid Greater than 80 mg of Oral Morphine Equivalents per Day : BUTRANS 20 mcg/hour may not provide adequate analgesia for patients requiring greater than 80 mg/day oral morphine equivalents.
+Prior Total Daily Dose of Opioid Greater than 80 mg of Oral Morphine Equivalents per Day: BUTRANS 20 mcg/hour may not provide adequate analgesia for patients requiring greater than 80 mg/day oral morphine equivalents.
 Consider the use of an alternate analgesic.

 Table 1: Initial BUTRANS Dose

 Conversion from Methadone to BUTRANS

 Regular evaluation is of particular importance when converting from methadone to other opioid agonists.
 The ratio between methadone and other opioid agonists may vary widely as a function of previous dose exposure.
 Methadone has a long half-life and can accumulate in the plasma.